s2owl/bradfield/content/post/Getting-started-on-GCP.md

 Follow the installation steps of the themes in to your local copy of the website.
 I personally found it useful to copy the Example Site which comes with every theme to be my actual site and see how it works.
 It takes time and you really don't need to rush this bit.
 By then end of this step you need to be comfortable understanding how to view your site locally.

 Static web platforms like Hugo have become popular because of their ability to produce websites that do not require web servers.
 With static web platforms there are no operating systems to patch and no web server software to maintain.

-*There are, however, various operational complexities.
-You may want to version control your postings, host your web site on a content delivery network (“CDN”) and provision an SSL certificate.
-You can address many of these process matters by using a Continuous Integration / Continuous Deployment pipeline.
-These pipelines enable developers to rapidly innovate by automating the entire deployment process.
-A website publishing platform would enable a content author to submit new content which would in turn launch the pipeline that in turn performs all the publishing tasks.
-In this article, I will show you how to leverage Google Cloud to create a pipeline for deploying websites based on Hugo, a static site builder.
-You create your web content, run it through Hugo which in turn produces the web pages.
-We will use the following Google Cloud services:
-Cloud Source Repositories will hold the content.
-The service provides private Git-compatible repositories that can trigger Cloud Build pipelines when commits are made to branches.
-You can also use GitHub if you prefer.
-Firebase will host the website.
-Firebase is an application framework that provides a content delivery network (CDN) and SSL certificates.
-Cloud Build will be used to create the pipeline.
-The pipeline consists of steps each of which is run in a container to produce the build artifacts.*

 #### Hosting the site in GitHub